The Outlying Fells of Lakeland

 From left to right:

-In response to dwindling sales attributed to the 2001 foot and mouth outbreak, Frances Lincoln secured the bid to republish the guides, bringing them back to their original home in Kendal.
+In response to dwindling sales due to the 2001 foot-and-mouth outbreak, Frances Lincoln secured the bid to republish the guides, bringing them back to their original home in Kendal.
 The announcement of this positive development created a ripple effect across various media outlets.

 With an April 2003 launch date looming, Frances Lincoln faced a tight timeframe of just a couple of months to print the books.
 However, the demand for the guidebooks exceeded expectations, prompting Titus Wilson to expand their premises to meet the surge in orders.
-This expansion addressed the demand and brought positive news by generating new job opportunities in Kendal.
+This expansion addressed demand and brought positive news, generating new job opportunities in Kendal.

 Maintaining their momentum, Frances Lincoln marked the occasion by producing new 50th Anniversary Edition guides in 2005.
-This initiative kickstarted a comprehensive program of revising all twelve guidebooks, collectively referred to as the Second Editions.
+This initiative kick-started a comprehensive program to revise all 12 guidebooks, collectively known as the Second Editions.

 Tasked with this significant undertaking, Chris Jesty dedicated a decade to revising all twelve guidebooks.
-However, the success of this effort was short-lived for Titus Wilson.
-In 2006, Frances Lincoln decided to relocate the printing from Kendal and opted to have it done outside the country, citing escalating printing costs as the primary reason for this strategic shift.
+However, Titus Wilson’s involvement in this effort was short-lived.
+In 2006, Frances Lincoln decided to relocate printing from Kendal and have it done abroad, citing escalating printing costs as the primary reason for the strategic shift.

 From left to right: